runtimeverification/haskell-backend/docs/2019-12-16-Question-Mark-Variables-With-Ensures.md

 those variables.
 These variables are only allowed to appear in the RHS of a rule.

-When K rules are translated to Kore axioms, the `?` variables are existentially quantified at the top of the RHS and the `ensures` clause is and-ed to the RHS.
+When K rules are translated to Kore axioms,  the `ensures` clause is and-ed to the RHS.
+If the rules represent rewrite (semantic) steps or verification claims, then the `?` variables are existentially quantified at the top of the RHS;
-In addition, the regular non-`?` variables are universally quantified at the top of the entire rule.
+otherwise, if they represent equations, the `?` variables are quantified at the top of the entire rule.

-When both `?`-variables and regular variables are present, we quantify regular variables first, followed by `?`-variables.
+Note that when both `?`-variables and regular variables are present, regular variables are (implictly) universally quantified on top of the rule (already containing the existential quantifications).
+This essentially makes all `?` variables depend on all regular variables.

 This design document presents four typical language constructs or mathematical functions that have unspecified or nondeterministic behaviors and shows their